USAJOBS/help-center/how-to/account/documents/resume/searchable.md

 title: How to make a resume searchable
 breadcrumb: Searchable
 category: resume
-tags: [account, documents, resume, mining, searchable]
+tags: [account, documents, resume, mining, searchable, support-resume]
 ---

 To make your resume searchable: